paezha/Google-Mobility-Reports-and-COVID-19-US/README.md

 </table>

+Visualization is the most effective way to understand the trend according to the mobility indicators and date.
+Figure  shows the prediction surfaces on three different dates: March 21, when the first states began implementing stay-at-home orders; April 5, fifteen days later; and April 20, fifteen more days later, and at a time when some states started to consider relaxing stay-at-home orders.

+On March 21 there were still only minor departures from baseline mobility (recall that these are temporally lagged); the prediction surface at this point is relatively flat.
+This changes by April 5, when work-based mobility has declined substantially.
+Although every state registers lower work-based mobility, there are large variations in parks-based mobility, with some states seeing increases of up to 60% for this class of mobility.

+The prediction surface indicates an expectation of a greater number of new daily cases as either class of mobility increases, but the effect is not linear.
+On the last date examined, April 20, the trend becomes more steep for park-based mobility, even as this indicator continues to display large variations from the baseline in both directions.
+The white dashed lines in the plots are the folds of the saddles, and represent, for each date, the combination of parks- and work-related mobility levels that tended to minimize the emergence of new cases.

-![Prediction surfaces at three points during the pandemic according to the model; the dots are scatterplots of the park- and residential-mobility indicators of the states on that date.](README_files/figure-gfm/prediction-plots-1.png)
+![Prediction surfaces at three points during the pandemic according to the model; the dots are a scatterplot of the parks- and work-related mobility indicators of the states on that date; the white dashed line is the fold of the saddle.](README_files/figure-gfm/prediction-plots-1.png)

+The results suggest that over time the benefits of reduced work-related mobility can be offset by parks-related mobility.
+For example, on March 21, New Jersey and Idaho had similar levels of park-related mobility.
+By April 20, New Jersey had substantially reduced park-related mobility, whereas Idaho’s was even higher than in March.
+The estimated and actual number of new cases grew in the intervening period; however, New Jersey’s growth in new cases (from March 21 to April 20) was only 894%, whereas Idaho’s was 1030%.

-The results suggest the potential of GCMR to investigate the spread of COVID-19, but also point at some limitations.
-The baseline level is not defined in a metric that is amenable to policy development (Google defines “mobility” as an aggregated score of visits and length of stay at places.)
-For example, it is not clear precisely what is residential
-mobility: is it visits with friends and relatives, or mobility in the vicinity of the place of residency?
-Without a clearer understanding of these variables, their use can suggest trends, but their potential for applied policy analysis appears to be more limited.
+These results suggest the potential of GCMR to investigate the spread of COVID-19, but also point at some limitations.
+The baseline level is not defined in a metric that is amenable to policy development (e.g., person-km travelled).
+Without a clearer understanding of the absolute levels of these variables, their use can suggest trends, but their potential for applied policy analysis appears to be more limited.

 # References